 - 6 cups of lettuces I used a blend of arugula, bibb and red leaf

-- 1 ear of corn, kernels removed or 1/2 cup frozen corn, thawed
+- 1 ear corn kernels removed or 1/2 cup frozen corn, thawed

-- 1/2 red or yellow bell pepper, chopped
+- 1/2 red or yellow bell pepper seeded and chopped

 - 1/2 cup cilantro leaves

-- ~ 1/2 pound of leftover steak, very thinly sliced
+- 1/2 pound leftover steak very thinly sliced

 - For vinaigrette